3 Lessons from the Armenian People on rewriting your relationship history with food.

 Let’s learn together to embrace our differences and recognize that they make the world worth exploring.
 Differences are what makes us learn, grow and develop.
 Whether it’s a difference in sandwich bread or clothing size; embrace and teach others about your differences and learn something new from someone who is different than you.

 2. Soul Survival: Food as Fuel for Abundant Life

 As I mentioned before, the Armenian people transitioned from being labeled for their lack of food to now being celebrated and well-known throughout the world for their exquisite cuisine.
 Food is no longer viewed as an item that is scarce, rather it is now seen as a fuel for the abundant life that has been gifted, that was not promised, and that could have been exterminated.

 If you view your life as a gift, you can live in the fullness of this truth and focus on feeding your soul, and food becomes the physical fuel for you to live the life you want to rather than focus on food and forget the gift and your specific purpose for this life.

 The Armenian people have reclaimed their identity around relationships through being a united community, woven together by the love and support of each other.
-Gatherings are filled with family who are friends & friends who are family.
-Abundant laughter, fellowship, friendship & yes, food are present as a reminder that this life is all about relationships, everything else is just an accessory.
-My family & culture have taught me to join together and rejoice in relationships.
+Gatherings are filled with family who are friends and friends who are family.
+Abundant laughter, fellowship, friendship and yes, food are present as a reminder that this life is all about relationships, everything else is just an accessory.
+My family and culture have taught me to join together and rejoice in relationships.
 All other things come second.

-In conclusion, despite the challenges Armenians have faced since they were first on the US map in the 1930s and only known as “the starving Armenians”; the place of hope, completion & healing is a testimony to the resiliency of the human spirit & the drive to survive & reclaim what is rightfully ours, what is our true identity.
+In conclusion, despite the challenges Armenians have faced since they were first on the U.S. map in the 1930s and only known as “the starving Armenians”; the place of hope, completion and healing is a testimony to the resiliency of the human spirit and the drive to survive and reclaim what is rightfully ours, what is our true identity.